 Metropolis-Hasting algorithm (MHA) is one of the most common used approaches in calibration of the NHD models.
 The calibration theory says that if the MHA is long enough it should explore fully the parameter space.
-This approach though is not very practical when microsimulation of the population with rare events (such as cancer) requires a substantial running time.
-With the limited time, there is a risk of possibility that the parameter space is not fully explored since to explore the parameter space fully one needs to run the calibration endlessly.
-That is to say that one cannot be sure that if the convergence is achieved, there are no other alternative parameter spaces.
+This approach though is computationally expensive since microsimulation of the population with rare events (such as cancer) requires a substantial running time.
+With the limited processing time, there is a risk that the parameter space is not adequately explored.
+That is to say that one cannot be sure that if the convergence is achieved, there are no other alternative acceptable parameter regions.
 Statistician Ben Lambert suggests that MHA (a) is not efficient when there are multiple calibration targets especially in the presence of any correlations (b) has a risk of false convergence (since requires unlimitedly long runs and is very tricky to understand whether the convergence was reached).Thus, MHA may produce parameters with a risk of biases (similar to non-Bayesian ways) and risks that the parameter space is not properly explored.
 To minimize the risk, the two-step approach with the Bayesian algorithm (Step 2) was run with multiple initial sets (n=5) identified on Step 1.

 Approach